Calebceph/alx-pre_course/README.md

 cd is used to change the directory to the one specified in the command touch is used to create an empty file
-The mkdir is used to create a directory
+The mkdir is used to create a directory git branch is used to create a branch